 Activity Challenge number(s) addressed Outcomes ACE tutoring 1 hour/week targeted support for every pupil.
 50 mins 1:1 tutoring 10 mins weekly meeting with parent.
 Extra time for referrals as necessary.
-1,2,3,4 Persistent absence for PP pupils reduced from 33% in July 22 to 0% as of December 2023.
-This is a huge achievement and reflects the positive impact of ACE tutoring.
-Attendance for PP pupils remains broadly in line with non PP pupils.
-69% of PP pupils ended the year at age related expectations or above in reading and 69% of PP pupils ended the year at age related expectations or above in maths, compared with 88% for all pupils in reading and 75% for all pupils in maths.
+1,2,3,4 Persistent absence for PP pupils rose on the previous year, but remained below national.
+22% of PP pupils were persistently absent, in comparison with 28% nationally.
+This reflects the continued positive impact of ACE tutoring.
+Attendance of PP pupils was 92.6% for 2023-2024 in comparison with 95.5% for all pupils.
 ACE program Appoint and train Tutors for any new pupils Continue to Communicate programme in and out of school Monitor recording and tracking system for ACE Support Tutors to ensure pupils have appropriate goals/targets Provide supervision support for Tutors 1,2,3,4 As above